-CBD Subarea #3

-Neighborhood Business: Smaller Scale/Personal & Professional Services

-Beyond the Core and Inner Ring, the Central Business District extends in a linear fashion, primarily along Western Avenue.
+APPROVED BY CITY COUNCIL JULY 2023 FOR INCORPORATION AS PART COMPREHENSIVE PLAN - VISUALS AND IMAGERY INFILLS TO BE COMPLETED AS PART OF SUCH - CENTRAL BUSINESS DISTRICT SUBAREAS CBD Subarea #3 Neighborhood Business: Smaller Scale/Personal & Professional Services Beyond the Core and Inner Ring, the Central Business District extends in a linear fashion, primarily along Western Avenue.
 These Neighborhood Business nodes, include a mix of commercial uses, service businesses, and professional offices that are smaller in scale and lower in density than those found in the Core and Inner Ring subareas.

-NEIGHBORHOOD BUSINESS

-SUBAREA 1: Western Avenue between Franklin Place and Thomas Place

-SUBAREA 2: Corner of Western Avenue and Laurel Avenue

-SUBAREA 3: Western Avenue north of Wisconsin Avenue to Woodland Road

-SUBAREA 4: Western Avenue south of Illinois Road to Vine Avenue, and west to Bank Lane
+NEIGHBORHOOD BUSINESS SUBAREA 1: Western Avenue between Franklin Place and Thomas Place SUBAREA 2: Corner of Western Avenue and Laurel Avenue SUBAREA 3: Western Avenue north of Wisconsin Avenue to Woodland Road SUBAREA 4: Western Avenue south of Illinois Road to Vine Avenue, and west to Bank Lane ThomasP elmscott Way ELaurel An ill Atterid ge Rd Woodland R 施 Woodland Rd EWISCONSI Wisconsin Ave E Deer pati Vinois Rd IllinoisRd APPROVED BY CITY COUNCIL JULY 2023 F - VISUALS AND IMAGERY INFILM No.

-CENTRAL BUSINESS DISTRICT SUBAREAS

-The Neighborhood Business subarea, more so than the Inner Ring, offers businesses that meet every day needs including: grocery and drug stores, dry cleaners, restaurants, salons, and professional services.
+CENTRAL BUSINESS DISTRICT SUBAREAS The Neighborhood Business subarea, more so than the Inner Ring, offers businesses that meet every day needs including: grocery and drug stores, dry cleaners, restaurants, salons, and professional services.
 This subarea is adjacent to a variety of residential housing types, single family homes as well as multi-family buildings.
 Development in the Neighborhood Business area is less intense with many of the buildings being single use.

-At the far north and south ends of the subarea, buildings support a mix of uses with office and residential located above ground-floor commercial.
+At the far north and south ends of the subarea. buildings support a mix of uses with office and residential located above around-floor commercial.
 A limited number of businesses have on-site parking lots, with the majority relying on street parking.
 Public parking lots located on the east side of the railroad tracks are available to support off-site parking for employees and valet services.
-Access to the remote parking lots is available by way of underpasses at Woodland and Illinois Roads and at-grade crossings at Westminster and
+Access to the remote parking lots is available by way of underpasses at Woodland and Illinois Roads and at-grade crossings at Westminster and Deerpath.
 Photos: The Neighborhood Business Subarea includes a range of businesses and service types to meet every day needs.
 Some buildings single-story / single-use structures, whereas others include upper story residential units.